772 million passwords hacked – monster vulnerability

-The datasets contain over 1.16 billion combinations of e-mail addresses and passwords.
-Of these, 772 million e-mail addresses and 21 million passwords are unique.
+The datasets contain over 1.16 billion combinations of email addresses and passwords.
+Of these, 772 million email addresses and 21 million passwords are unique.

-If your own data is affected, you can find it via the online tool “Have I Been Pwned ” , Here you can type in your email address and get immediate feedback if this is part of one of the known data thefts.
+You can find out whether your own data is affected using the online tool “Have I Been Pwned“.
+Here you can type in your e-mail address and you will immediately receive a response as to whether this is part of a known data theft.
 The 772 million e-mail addresses from “Collection # 1” are also included there.